When was the lawsuit filed? Tuesday, April 9, 2019

 If I already supported my neighborhood by writing a letter, speaking, or donating money months ago, am I automatically a member?
 No, please officially join now.

 What if I live outside the neighborhood, but want to support this neighborhood association?
-Please help us by donating to our GoFundMe, which pays for our legal fees.
+We closed our GoFundMe, which paid for our legal fees.

 How do I contribute to the GoFundMe?
 Go to www.GoFundMe.com/Ann-Arbor-Responsible-Development.
 Any amount, no matter how small, will show your support.

 What is the status of the development?
 The development was approved as one parcel then split into three.
-Construction has begun on the first parcel, mostly the parking structure.
+Construction has begun on the first parcel, which is apartments surrounding a parking structure.
 Sewers have also been installed under the future roadways.
 Footings for the apartment building that will surround the parking have been started too.

 Does the construction mean nothing can be changed on the site?
-It depends on the judge's impression of the case.
 Because it was split into three lots, the second and third lots which are not under construction are not "vested" in their rezoning.
 The association will present it's input for developing the site in compliance to the master plan.